In this unit students will learn:

 Use which ever notes you need for the individual pupil.
 You may find it helpful to colour code them by using different coloured card for the notes that belong to different levels.

-- Get students to tap finger patterns on the piano. call out the finger patterns or use finger number flash cards (above).
+- Tap finger patterns on the piano lid or table.
+Call out the finger patterns or use finger number flash cards (above).
 These finger patterns could relate to a piece you are going to use.
-Alternatively, ask students to tap out a piece on the lid of the piano before playing it on the keys.

 - Flashnote Derby iPad game (paid app).
 Select two or more notes for students to identify.

-- Get students to compose their own pieces.
+- Composition.
 In the early lessons this could be a sound story where students make up a story and use the piano to narrate it.
 Later on you can use a composition worksheet, like this one from Roo Records.
 The example includes quaver groups which you can use as a teaching point if appropriate.
 Use these in conjunction with our note flash cards (above), or Stage A rhythm flash cards to secure particular rhythms or notes.